What is Jami?

 End user notes

 This wiki contains technical documentation and resources for anyone who wants to understand how Jami works or if you want to develop something with the platform.
 If you are a end-user, please refer to our website or the FAQ.

-Also, if you prefer to build your binaries from source, please refer to the build instructions page.
+Also, if you prefer to build your binaries from source, please refer to the READMEs in repo.

 Also, you can see features by client via this page

 - OpenDHT, a DHT library to provide the basis of our distributed network

 Nameserver, (optional) is our registration system based upon an Ethereum Blockchain, but anyone can implement theirs using the following informations:

 - Description of the REST API for name query

 - The daemon in charge of the accounts management, SIP features, crypto, video, etc